 On June 13, 2016, SEC approved the incorporation of GT Capital Auto and Mobility Holdings, Inc. (GTCAM), formerly GT Capital Auto Dealership Holdings, Inc. (GTCAD).
 GTCAM is a holding entity primarily for future auto dealerships of the Company.
 On July 14, 2016, SEC approved the incorporation of Toyota Subic, Inc. (TSB), a joint venture between GTCAM and JBT Global Holdings Inc. (JBT Global), with GTCAM owning 55% and JBT Global owning 45% of TSB's issued and outstanding capital stock.
 TSB commenced commercial operations on November 8, 2018.
-On December 29, 2020, GTCAM and Toyota Corolla Sapporo Philippines Holdings, Inc. (TCSPHI) entered into a share sale and purchase agreement to purchase Toyota Sta.
-Rosa Laguna, Inc. (TSR) from TMP with 60% of TSR transferred to GTCAM and 40% transferred to TCSPHI.
+On December 29, 2020, GTCAM and Toyota Corolla Sapporo Philippines Holdings, Inc. (TSR) from TMP with 60% of TSR transferred to GTCAM and 40% transferred to TCSPHI.
 GTCAM also has businesses in the pre-owned vehicle sector through its 40% effective ownership interest in JBA Philippines, Inc. and 46.67% effective ownership interest in Premium Warranty Services Philippines, Inc.